Sebastiankellgren/led-project/README.md

 # IoT
-A johhny-five project with the opportunity to toggle a led lamp using arduino, node.js and socket.io.
+A johnny-five project with the opportunity to toggle a led lamp using arduino, node.js and socket.io.
 /Sebastian & Tobias